assetgraph/assetgraph-sprite/README.md

-Here's a stripped-down example that loads all CSS files in a directory, loads all the images linked to by `background` and `background-image` properties, sprites them according to the `-ag-sprite-...` instructions, then writes the resulting CSS and all the images to a different directory:
+Here's a stripped-down example that loads all CSS files in a directory, loads all the images linked to by `background` and `background-image` properties, sprites them according to the `-sprite-...` instructions, then writes the resulting CSS and all the images to a different directory:

 ```javascript